MIRTAHAALI/node-cache-commander/README.md

-# Node-Cache Ctrl
+# Node-Cache Commander
 ## A simple manager for node-cache...

-Node-Cache Ctrl can be visualize storage by node-cache.
+Node-Cache Commander can be visualize storage by node-cache.
 I can be use to delete and update values.

 Connect with author : [https://www.linkedin.com/in/mir-taha-a40bb270/]